Kernix13/markdown-cheatsheet/README_EXAMPLE.md

 ## How It Works (or User Guide)

-Describe how to interact with the finihsed product or what a user an expect.
+Describe how to interact with the finihsed product or what a user can expect.
+This is where you can paste in screenshots of the UI.
+It would be easy to go overboard here and include shots of everything - just some examples!

 **Alternate titles**: